evanrosa/portfolio-v2/_posts/data-engineering-journey-evan-rosa.md

   url: "/assets/blog/pipelines-to-purpose/cover.jpg"
 ---

-> I’m a full-time professional and I still spend weekends writing code and building data pipelines—for fun.
-Why?
-Because I’m not just refining skills—I’m building the next chapter of my career, in public.
+> Even after a full week of work and family life, I spend my weekends tinkering with data pipelines—not because I have to, but because this is how I level up.
+I'm not just refining skills—I’m writing the next chapter of my career, in public.

 ## Who I Am

-Hi, I’m **Evan Rosa**, a data engineer with nearly a 15 years of experience in the data space and architecting scalable batch and real-time data pipelines.
-I’ve worked in the public, non-profit, and private sectors for companies like **Digital Turbine**, **HHS/NIH via Booz Allen Hamilton**, and **The American Chemical Society**, where I designed cloud-native solutions powering over **3 billion monthly ad impressions** and supported **10 million+ daily users**.
+Hey there—I’m **Evan Rosa**, a data engineer with nearly 15 years of experience in the data space designing, building, and scaling data systems across the public, private, and nonprofit sectors.

+I’ve architected cloud-native solutions for:

+- **Digital Turbine**, where I helped drive over **3 billion monthly ad impressions**
+- **HHS/NIH (via Booz Allen Hamilton)**, supporting data integrity in critical health research
+- **The American Chemical Society**, building systems to track engagement to their 80+ peer reviewed journals.

-My toolbox includes **Python, SQL, Apache Airflow, Spark, Kafka, and Flink**, and I’m diving deep into **Nessie** and **Apache Iceberg** to master versioned, modular data systems.
-I specialize in building dynamic, connector-driven ETL frameworks that are fast, flexible, and built to evolve.
+My toolkit includes **Python, SQL, Airflow, Spark, Kafka, Flink**, and lately I’ve been getting my hands dirty with **Apache Iceberg** and **Project Nessie** to bring version control into the modern data stack.
+I focus on building flexible, connector-driven ETL frameworks that scale—because brittle pipelines simply don't work.

 ## Why I’m Writing This Blog

-I’m sharing my journey not just to showcase what I know—but to connect with others who care about building **cleaner, faster, more scalable data systems**.
+I’m not just sharing to show off what I’ve built—I’m sharing to **connect**.

-This blog is my open notebook.
+This blog is my digital workbench: part journal, part lab notebook, part blueprint.
 I’ll walk you through:

-- Projects I’ve built (code, architecture diagrams, real-world problems)
+- Projects I’ve built—with architecture diagrams, code, and real-world lessons
-- Tools I use and why I choose them
+- Tools I’ve adopted (and abandoned), and why
-- Lessons learned—both technical and career-wise
-- How I’m navigating the path to a **senior data engineering role**
+- Thoughts on what makes great data engineering

-I’m a big believer in **building in public**.
-The tech world moves fast, and sharing what I’m learning (and struggling with) makes me better—and maybe helps you, too.
+- My personal roadmap toward an **advanced data engineering role at a mission-driven company**

+I believe in **building in public**—because the best ideas get sharper when shared.
+If something I’ve wrestled with helps you debug your own pipeline, that’s a win.

 ## What I’ve Built (So Far)

+I’ve led and contributed to systems like:

-- **End-to-end ETL frameworks** using Airflow, Spark, BigQuery, and Python to reduce processing times and cut cloud costs by over **$100K**.
+- **Cost-efficient ETL frameworks** with Airflow, Spark, and BigQuery, slashing cloud bills by over **$100K**
-- **Streaming analytics systems** with Kafka, Flink, and Superset to power real-time insights for sports analytics and subscription platforms.
+- **Streaming analytics pipelines** using Kafka and Flink to support real-time dashboards in sports tech and subscription platforms
-- **Composable, connector-based data pipelines** that dynamically ingest and transform data from APIs, cloud storage, and live streams.
+- **Composable, connector-based ingestion frameworks** pulling data from APIs, GCS, S3, and live event streams
-- **Interactive dashboards** with Looker and Superset to help teams make sense of massive datasets.
+- **Self-serve analytics layers** with Looker and Superset to help non-technical teams explore data confidently

+These aren’t portfolio projects—they’re solutions to business-critical challenges, delivered in production environments with real stakes.

 ## How I Think About Modern Data Workflows

-The best data pipelines today are:

-- **Modular:** Add or swap components easily.
+To me, the best pipelines aren’t fragile contraptions—they're **well-oiled machines** built for change.
+They should be:

+- **Modular**: Swap in new tools without rewriting your stack
-- **Version-controlled:** Git-like rollbacks with tools like Nessie + Iceberg.
+- **Version-controlled**: Git-like rollbacks for data models using Nessie and Iceberg
-- **Self-serve:** Empower analysts, not just engineers.
-- **Hybrid:** Real-time and batch working together—not either/or.
+- **Hybrid**: Real-time and batch playing nicely together
-- **Built for trust:** Schema evolution, data testing, and observability baked in.

-I believe **data engineers should own the user experience of data.** That means clean architecture, good docs, and fast feedback loops.
+- **Self-serve**: So analysts aren’t left waiting on pull requests
+- **Observable and testable**: Because trust in data is earned, not assumed

+In short: **Data engineers should be user experience designers**—not just of dashboards, but of the pipelines themselves.

-## What You Can Expect From This Blog
+## What You’ll Find Here

-This isn’t a tutorial site (though I’ll share code).
-It’s a **real-world take** on what it takes to design, debug, and deliver data systems that scale—and grow with the business.
+This isn’t another “hello world” blog.

+Instead, I’ll offer:

+- Hard-won insights from real-world projects
+- Architectural patterns that stand up to scale
+- Thoughts on building resilient, elegant data systems
+- Ideas on career growth, tooling, and staying sharp in a fast-moving field

+If you’re looking for practical, thoughtful takes on modern data engineering—you’re in the right place.

 ## Let’s Build Together

-Whether you’re another data builder, a hiring manager looking for senior talent, or someone just breaking into the field—welcome.
+Whether you’re a fellow builder, a hiring manager looking for a senior engineer, or someone just starting out—welcome.

-Let’s learn, share, and grow together.
+Let’s share what we know, learn what we don’t, and build something better—together.

-**Follow along** if you want to level up your data stack—and see what it takes to build pipelines with purpose.
+**Follow along** if you’re curious about how great pipelines are built—and what it means to build them with purpose.

 ---